obvonage/deved-platform/content/blog/en/builder-pattern-with-inheritance-in-java.md

 }
 ```

 But this defeats the whole point of inheritance since we're repeating information!
 That is why we parameterise the builder type.
 The compiler ensures that the most concrete subtype is always returned.
-However, due to the fact that our builder classes can be extended, we need to encode this in the parameter declarations too, hence the bound `B extends Builder<? extends M, ? extends B>` as opposed to `B extends Builder<M, B>`.
+However, because our builder classes can be extended, we need to encode this in the parameter declarations too, hence the bound `B extends Builder<? extends M, ? extends B>` as opposed to `B extends Builder<M, B>`.
 Unfortunately, we still have to cast the return type of the builder to `B` every time we call `return this`, but from what I can tell, that's a limitation of the compiler.
 Thankfully the casting only needs to happen in the abstract Builder classes, not the concrete types.

 I hope this article has taught you a somewhat useful (although perhaps seemingly convoluted) pattern for using the Builder pattern when there are  abstract classes and inheritance involved.
 Perhaps one day, such patterns will become obsolete when the language adds better ways to instantiate objects.
 Until then, at least we have generics to help us, as daunting as they can be to work with sometimes!